 Deductions you take below the line reduce your AGI.
 Many of these deductions have varying limitations that directly relate to the amount of AGI you report.
 Most below-the-line deductions relate to the expenses you itemize on the Schedule A attachment to your personal income tax return.
 Some common itemized deductions include medical and dental expenses and charitable contributions.

-The medical expenses you can deduct only include the portion that exceeds 7.5% of your AGI for 2022.
+The medical expenses you can deduct only include the portion that exceeds 7.5% of your AGI.

 Taxpayers who elect to itemize deductions are prevented from also claiming the Standard Deduction.